olebole/python-cpl/doc/msg.rst

-The :class:`cpl.Result` object as well as a :class:`cpl.CplError` have an attribute :attr:`cpl.Result.log` resp. :attr:`cpl.CplError.log` that contains the list of all log messages.
+The :class:`cpl.Result` object as well as a :class:`cpl.CplError` have an attribute :attr:`cpl.Result.log` resp. :attr:`cpl.CplError.log` that contains the :class:`list` of all log messages.

 .. autoclass:: cpl.log.LogList